Main Introduction History Arthur

 3. Myrrdin/Myrddin/Merdyn/Merlin

-1. God of Druid, Magic, and Sorcery
+1. God of Druid, Magic, Sorcery, and the Supernatural

 2. (The Evening Star)